Deep-Symmetry/afterglow/README.md

 So if you happened to have the same fixtures hooked up, assigned the same DMX addresses as I did when I wrote this, you would see a bunch of blue light.
-Realistically, you can be able to navigate to the `olad` embedded [web server](http://localhost:9090/ola.html) and see the non-zero DMX values in the blue and dimmer channels, assuming you have set up a Universe with ID 1.
+More realistically, you can navigate to the `olad` embedded [web server](http://localhost:9090/ola.html) and see the non-zero DMX values in the blue and dimmer channels, assuming you have set up a Universe with ID 1.

 > In an environment where you are running multiple shows, the more
 > general way of working with one would look like: